 In order to immigrate to Switzerland, citizens all over the world are first invited to get informed on the legislation applicable to obtaining various types of residence permits which is quite different from other European countries, considering that it is not a European Union member state.
 This is why uniform regulations apply to everyone who plans to move here.

-In the light of these aspects, our immigration lawyers in Switzerland can provide case-on-case assistance to citizens from all over the world attracted by this magnificent country.
+In light of these aspects, our immigration lawyers in Switzerland can provide case-on-case assistance to citizens from all over the world attracted by this magnificent country, as you can also read in the infographic below:

 Before applying for one of the visas issued by the Swiss migration authorities, the following aspects should be considered: